learn-co-curriculum/rails-blog-sessions/README.md

 [before_action](http://guides.rubyonrails.org/action_controller_overview.html#filters)

-<a href='https://learn.co/lessons/rails-blog-sessions' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-blog-sessions' title='Rails Blog: Authentication from Scratch using Sessions'>Rails Blog: Authentication from Scratch using Sessions</a> on Learn.co and start learning to code for free.</p>